cofoundry-cms/Cofoundry.Samples.SPASite/README.md

 # Cofoundry.Samples.SPASite

 This sample shows how to use Cofoundry to create a SPA (Single Page Application) with WebApi endpoints as well as demonstrating some advanced Cofoundry features.
 The application is also separated into two projects demonstrating an example of how you might structure your domain layer to keep this separate from your web layer.

-This sample uses Vue.js as the SPA framework, but this is easily swapped out for another SPA framework as all interactions are made over an REST API.
+This sample uses Vue.js as the SPA framework, but this is easily swapped out for another SPA framework as all interactions are made over a REST API.

 Notable features include: